-- The faculty member continues to be highly productive in scholarly work and scholarship. - The faculty member has demonstrated sustained accomplishments as a leader and mentor, noted scholar-artist, expert and/or distinguished colleague. - The faculty member is viewed as a master teacher, and is consulted as a lead teacher and mentor/supervisor. - The faculty member's teaching role extends beyond the classroom into the professional development area. - The faculty member continues to be consistent in maintaining up-to-date knowledge, skills, and credentials. - The faculty member's record of service, research/creative activity, professional service, or administration and leadership has matured to sophisticated and productive levels, which surpass those at the Associate Professor level and which are broadly recognized beyond the University. - The faculty member has sustained a specialized expertise in his/her area(s) of emphasis.
+- The faculty member has established record advancing the field in their specialized expertise at the national/international level. - The faculty member has demonstrated sustained accomplishments as a leader and mentor, noted scholar-artist, expert and/or distinguished colleague. - The faculty member is viewed as a master teacher, and is consulted as a lead teacher and mentor/supervisor. - The faculty member's teaching role extends beyond the classroom into the professional development area. - The faculty member continues to be consistent in maintaining up-to-date knowledge, skills, and credentials.